traefik/oci-traefiklabs-stacks/README.md

    - select the Stack OCID
    - check the "Mandatory Guidelines" box
    - click on Create
-7. go to Listings > Published
+7. go to Listings > Started
 8. for each:
    - click on right menu > New Version > OK
    - click on Listing > Started > right menu > Edit > App Install Package > right menu > New Version > OK